TinuJijo/DATA-SCIENCE-PROJECTS-PORTFOLIO/Exploratory Data Analysis (EDA) Zomato Dataset using Python/README.md

 2. How are restaurants rated across different rating categories?

+**Solution:**
+1. Rating ranges from 4.5 to 4.9 indicates ----> Excellent
+2. Rating ranges from 4.0 to 4.4 indicates ----> Very Good
+3. Rating ranges from 3.5 to 3.9 indicates ----> Good
+4. Rating ranges from 2.5 to 3.4 indicates ----> Average
+5. Rating ranges from 1.8 to 2.4 indicates ----> Poor

 3. What is the distribution of restaurants with and without ratings?